open-telemetry/semantic-conventions/specification/metrics/semantic_conventions/http-metrics.md

 **[2]:** HTTP request method SHOULD be one of the methods defined in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) or the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).

-Instrumentation MAY additionally support the closed set of custom HTTP methods defined in [HTTP method registry](https://www.iana.org/assignments/http-methods/http-methods.xhtml) or a private registry.
+General-purpose HTTP instrumentations SHOULD allow overriding the list of known HTTP methods with OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS environment variable, containing a comma-separated list of case-sensitive known HTTP methods.

-If the HTTP request method is not known to the instrumentation, it MUST set the `http.request.method` attribute to `other` and SHOULD populate the exact method passed by client on `http.request.original_method` attribute.
+If the HTTP request method is not known to instrumentation, it MUST set the `http.request.method` attribute to `other` and, if it reports spans, MUST populate the exact method passed in the request line on `http.request.method_original` span attribute.

-HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a standard (or documented elsewhere) HTTP method name exactly.
+HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a known HTTP method name exactly.
+Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.

 **[3]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.